Michaelgwei86/kubernetes/Kubernetes/README.md

 managing application logs:
   When you run a container in a pod, you can stream the logs by running the
    kubectl logs -f <podname>
-in the case of multicontainer pods, you need to specify the name of the container individually.
+in the case of multi-container pods, you need to specify the name of the container individually.

 APPLICATION LIFECYCLE MANAGEMENT:
 =================================
-##1.
-Rolling Update and rollback:
+## 1. Rolling Update and rollback:
   when you first create a deployment, it triggers a rollout which can be rev 1 later when the image is updated, a new rollout is made called rev2 to see the status of the rollout, run the